 1. Introduction

 Radiotherapy utilising X-rays (photons) is a main treatment strategy employed to combat human tumours, with ~50 % of all cancer patients receiving radiotherapy.
 However, the major drawback of radiotherapy treatment is that in order to deliver a lethal dose to cancerous cells, short- and long-term adverse side-effects are evident due to the irradiation of the surrounding normal healthy tissues that can severely impact the health and quality of life of the cancer patient [1-3].
-This occurs because radiotherapy utilises an external radiation beam which deposits energy exponentially throughout the depth of the patient tissue [4].
+This occurs because radiotherapy utilises an external radiation beam where the dose decreases exponentially but which can deposit energy within a certain depth of the patient tissue [4].
 Therefore, in the cases of deep seated tumours, the healthy normal tissue in front of the tumour receives a large dose of ionising radiation relative to the tumour.
-Furthermore, healthy normal tissue located behind the tumour can receive an exit dose of radiation if the beam passes through the tumour.
+Furthermore, it is possible that healthy normal tissue located behind the tumour can receive an exit dose of radiation if the beam passes through the tumour.
 This can present significant challenges to sensitive tissues and organs at risk, such as the brain and spinal cord.
-Advancements in modern radiotherapy deliverance and imaging techniques such as dose fractionation, image-guided radiotherapy, intensity-modulated radiotherapy, volumetric modulated arc therapy and multi-leaf collimation, along with targeted combinatorial drug therapies and immunotherapy, have increased the therapeutic index of radiotherapy [5-10].
-Furthermore, the increased utilisation of proton beam therapy (PBT) where the radiation dose can be specifically targeted at the tumour, can also limit the unnecessary irradiation of surrounding normal tissues leading to reduced adverse side-effects [11].
+Advancements in modern radiotherapy deliverance and imaging techniques such as image-guided radiotherapy, intensity-modulated radiotherapy and volumetric modulated arc therapy, along with targeted combinatorial drug therapies and immunotherapy, have increased the therapeutic index of radiotherapy [5-10].
+Furthermore, the increased utilisation of proton beam therapy (PBT) which displays a lower entrance dose compared to conventional radiotherapy and where the majority of the radiation dose can be specifically targeted at the tumour, can also limit the unnecessary irradiation of surrounding normal tissues leading to reduced adverse side-effects [11].
 Despite this, many tumours remain intrinsically radioresistant and therefore further discovery and research into novel treatment strategies is critical to maximise the tumour-killing effect of radiotherapy, whilst simultaneously minimising the toxic impact to surrounding normal tissues.

-Excitingly, a recent spate of research examining ‘FLASH’ irradiation, a term first coined in 2014 by Favaudon et al. and the Vozenin group in Lausanne, has demonstrated that it possesses a normal tissue sparing capability whilst maintaining tumour cytotoxicity when compared to conventional radiotherapy in a number of in vivo models [12-15].
-FLASH irradiation is the deliverance of high dose at ultra-high dose rates (>40 Gy/s) that are several orders of magnitude higher than conventional doses and dose rates (~5 Gy/min, multiple ~2 Gy fractions over several weeks) that are used clinically.
+Excitingly, a recent series of research studies examining ‘FLASH’ irradiation, a term first coined in 2014 by Favaudon et al. and the Vozenin group in Lausanne, has demonstrated that it possesses a normal tissue sparing capability whilst maintaining tumour cytotoxicity when compared to conventional radiotherapy in a number of in vivo models [12-15].
+FLASH irradiation is the deliverance of dose at ultra-high dose rates (>40 Gy/s) that are several orders of magnitude higher than conventional dose rates (~5 Gy/min) that are used clinically.
 The normal tissue sparing phenotype is consequently a phenomenon called the ‘FLASH effect’.
 Despite the spike in FLASH interest in recent years, the advantages of using ultra-high dose radiotherapy and the FLASH effect was originally reported as far back as 1960-1970, although further investigations were largely halted due to logistical difficulties translating the findings into clinical practice [16,17].
 However, with the improvements in modern-day technology and a greater understanding of radiobiology, FLASH is demonstrating potential as a key tool in the future of clinical radiotherapy.
 Before this can happen though, it is critical that the underlying biological mechanisms and optimal beam delivery parameters are realised, as these currently remain largely uncovered.

 2. The FLASH effect